-If you just bought an automatic watch for the first time, you might have learned that your watch isn’t powered right off the bat.
+If you just bought an automatic watch for the first time, you might have learned that your watch isn’t running right away.
 You’ll need to give it power for it to run.

 An automatic watch is batteryless, and unlike a quartz watch, which uses a battery to power it, it needs to be wound.